Product Guide

 Post-Submission Action

-The post-submission action defines what happens immediately after a visitor successfully submits the contact form.
+This setting controls what happens right after a visitor submits the form.
 You have two options:

 Option 1: Show a Message

-- You plan to follow up manually via email.
+• You plan to follow up manually.

 Option 2: Deliver a Freebie